peterhinch/micropython-touch/README.md

  * `select_color=DARKBLUE` Background color for selected item in list.
  * `callback=dolittle` Callback function which runs when `select` is pressed.
  * `args=[]` A list/tuple of arguments for above callback.
- * `also=0` Options are `Listbox.ON_MOVE` or `Listbox.ON_LEAVE`.
-By default the
- callback runs only when the `select` button is pressed.
-The `ON_LEAVE` value causes it also to run when the focus moves from the control if the currently selected element has changed.
-The `ON_MOVE` arg causes the callback to run every time the highlighted element is changed.

 Methods:
  * `greyed_out` Optional Boolean argument `val=None`.
 If `None` returns the